hgroman/scrapersky-backend/workflow/README_WORKFLOW.md

 > **Rule of Thumb:**
 >
 > 1. **Task Definition:** All work **must** begin as a defined task in the master task list, located at `workflow/tasks.yml` (Full Path: `/Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/workflow/tasks.yml`), where its status is actively maintained.
-> 2. **Work Order (Optional):** For comprehensive tasks, a Work Order (WO) may be initiated, detailing scope and objectives.
-The WO must reference its parent Task.
-> 3. **Journaling:** Progress, observations, or the completion of any task (especially simpler ones not requiring a WO) should be recorded in a Journal Entry (JE).
+> 2. **Journaling:** Progress, observations, or the completion of any task (especially simpler ones not requiring a WO) should be recorded in a Journal Entry (JE).
 Every JE must reference its parent Task (and WO if applicable).
 >    - JEs are placed in the `Journal/` folder following the specified naming convention.
 >    - **Crucially, for every JE file created, a corresponding entry MUST be added to `journal_index.yml` to ensure discoverability and provide an indexed overview of activities.**
-> 4. **Handoff (typically after a WO):** Upon completion of a Work Order, or a significant task milestone, a Handoff Document (HO) is created to formally transfer outputs and context.
-The HO must reference its parent Task and WO.
+> 3.  **Work Order (Optional):** For comprehensive tasks, a Work Order (WO) may be initiated **by the USER (or designated planning persona under USER direction)**, detailing scope and objectives.
+The WO is created *after* its parent Task exists and must reference that Task.
+> 4.  **Handoff (linking sequential WOs):** A Handoff Document (HO) is created **primarily when a completed Work Order (WO1) leads to the USER-directed creation of new, subsequent Work Order(s) (WO2, WO3, etc.).** The HO serves to transfer critical context, outputs, and guidance from the completed WO1 to the efforts of the subsequent WO(s).
+It must reference its parent Task (of WO1) and the completed WO1 ID, and ideally also clearly point to the new subsequent WO ID(s) and their Task ID(s).

 ---